Torkin1/shifting-left-sdp/dataminer/src/main/resources/apachejit/readme.md

 So, it is safe to exclude issues in MESOS since we don't know the corresponding fixing commit (we can store MESOS issue anyways, in case fixing commits will be available later).

-Lines mentioning commits to `apache/hadoop` are ignored since the project is not mentioned in the paper and there is no way to link the inducing issue to the commit using files in the dataset.
+Lines mentioning commits to `apache/hadoop` are loaded in db but ignored in the rest of the application since the project is not mentioned in the paper and there is no way to link the inducing issue to the commit using files in the dataset.

-The `apachejit_total_clean` file is a copy of the `apachejit_total` with fixes applied to solve the inconsistencies.
-Check the script `preprocess.sh` to verify which changes have been applied.